FrendsPlatform/FrendsTemplates/Templates/Databases/Oracle/Oracle database SELECT to Json file with SFTP upload/long-description.md

 # Implementation and Usage Notes

-This template creates a new **Json** file based on the data from the SQL query.
+This template creates a new **JSON** file based on the data from the SQL query.
 The variable SelectionCriteria provides the possibility to add conditions to the **SELECT** statement.
 In case of already existing file in the **SFTP server** path, old file will be overwritten.